New Service Delivery Model

 Supporting the Brilliance of Every Student

-Our new Advanced Learning service delivery model, which will be phased in over the next six years, is focused on ensuring access to services for every Seattle Public Schools student in every neighborhood school.
+The HC Neighborhood School Model, which will be available in every school by the 2024-25 school year, is focused on ensuring access to services for every Seattle Public Schools student in every neighborhood school.

 The program is not going away, it’s getting better.
 It will be more inclusive, equitable, and culturally sensitive.
 In particular, students who have been historically excluded will now have the same opportunities for services as every other student and get the support and enrichment they need to grow.